The word “discount” has the rare ability to cause peoples’ hearts to race for joy.

 Again, because of the time value of money, the person would rather not wait for one year to receive money unless they are compensated with interest.
 If they could have some money now instead of $1 one year from now, they would be willing to take less than $1.
 Perhaps they are willing to receive $0.90 now instead of having to wait for one year to receive $1.
 Alternatively, perhaps instead of receiving $0.90 now, they are demanding to receive $1 if they must wait one year to get the money.

-At the “boundary value” of the ideas of “being willing” and “demanding”, is the “negotiated” interest rate i for this situation.
-As described at the end of the previous section, the effective annual interest rate i will satisfy \$0.90(1+i)=\$1 (note that A=\$0.90 here).
-We can solve for i now to get 1+i=\frac{\$1}{\$0.90}\approx 1.111 and so i\approx 0.111=11.1\%.
+At the “boundary value” of the ideas of “being willing” and “demanding”, is the “negotiated” interest rate for this situation.
+As described at the end of the previous section, the effective annual interest rate will satisfy (note that here).
+We can solve for now to get and so

-The equation \$0.90(1+i)=\$1 can also be written as \$0.90=\frac{\$1}{1+i}=\$1\cdot \frac{1}{1+i}=\$1\cdot (1+i)^{-1} (now I am using a dot \cdot for multiplication).
-If we let v=\frac{1}{1+i}=(1+i)^{-1}, then this equation can be written as \$0.90=\$1\cdot v.
-Here’s a link to a description of negative exponents if you forget what they mean.
+The equation can also be written as (now I am using a dot for multiplication).
+If we let then this equation can be written as Here’s a link to a description of negative exponents if you forget what they mean.

-The quantity v is called the present value discount factor.
+The quantity is called the present value discount factor.
 It is often just called a “discount factor” for short, though that can cause confusion with “ordinary” discounts like the ones at the beginning of this post, where the time value of money is not being considered.

-In this situation, the present value discount factor is v= \frac{1}{1.1111\ldots}=0.90, which is also obvious from the equation \$0.90=\$1\cdot v.
+In this situation, the present value discount factor is , which is also obvious from the equation

 More Advanced Topics: Functional and Graphical Relationships Between i and v

-But i and v are also variables that are related to each other.
-We already know that v=\frac{1}{1+i}=(1+i)^{-1}.
-This equation defines v as a function of i, making i an independent variable (input) and v a dependent variable (output).
-If we want, we can use function notation and write v=f(i)=\frac{1}{1+i}.
-For any given effective periodic interest rate i, such as i=8\%=0.08, we can find the corresponding (effective periodic) present value discount factor v=\frac{1}{1+i}=\frac{1}{1.08}=0.925925\ldots\approx 92.6\%.
+But and are also variables that are related to each other.
+We already know that This equation defines as a function of making an independent variable (input) and a dependent variable (output).
+If we want, we can use function notation and write For any given effective periodic interest rate , such as , we can find the corresponding (effective periodic) present value discount factor

-We can also graph the function v=f(i)=\frac{1}{1+i}.
+We can also graph the function

 Don’t just make graphs for their own sake (though they can be pretty), make sure you learn how to “read” them!
 This is not easy, but it is worth learning in the long run.

-Use the formula to confirm this: for example, if i increases from 0.01 to 0.02 (an increase of 0.01), then v decreases from \frac{1}{1.01}\approx 0.9901 to \frac{1}{1.02}\approx 0.9804 (a decrease of about 0.01).
+Use the formula to confirm this: for example, if increases from 0.01 to 0.02 (an increase of 0.01), then decreases from to (a decrease of about 0.01).

-Also note that the graph is decreasing the whole way: v goes down in value as i goes up in value.
-More subtly, the graph is concave up (it looks like part of a smile): the rate at which v goes down in value gets closer to zero (the graph gets flatter) as i goes up in value.
-This means that a given small increase in i will produce a smaller decrease in v when i is large compared to when i is small.
-For example, when i increases from 1.5 to 1.51, then v decreases from \frac{1}{1.5}\approx 0.66666667 to \frac{1}{1.51}\approx 0.66225166.
-This is a total decrease of about 0.00441501, which is smaller than the decrease of approximately 0.01 from the previous paragraph (when i went up by the same amount).
+Also note that the graph is decreasing the whole way: goes down in value as goes up in value.
+More subtly, the graph is concave up (it looks like part of a smile): the rate at which goes down in value gets closer to zero (the graph gets flatter) as goes up in value.
+This means that a given small increase in will produce a smaller decrease in when is large compared to when is small.
+For example, when increases from 1.5 to 1.51, then decreases from to .
+This is a total decrease of about 0.00441501, which is smaller than the decrease of approximately 0.01 from the previous paragraph (when went up by the same amount).

 If you know calculus, all these things can be confirmed with derivatives.
-Note that \frac{dv}{di}=f'(i)=-(1+i)^{-2}=-\frac{1}{(1+i)^{2}}<0 for all i\not=-1 and that \frac{d^{2}v}{di^{2}}=f''(i)=2(1+i)^{-3}=\frac{2}{(1+i)^{3}}>0 for all i>-1.
+Note that for all and that for all .

-On the flip side, the equation v=\frac{1}{1+i} also defines i as a function of v, making v an independent variable (input) and i a dependent variable (output).
-To find the formula for this function, we need to solve the preceding equation for i as follows: v=\frac{1}{1+i}\Rightarrow 1+i=\frac{1}{v}\Rightarrow i=\frac{1}{v}-1=\frac{1-v}{v}.
+On the flip side, the equation also defines as a function of , making an independent variable (input) and a dependent variable (output).
+To find the formula for this function, we need to solve the preceding equation for as follows:

-Using inverse function notation, we would write i=f^{-1}(v)=\frac{1}{v}-1=\frac{1-v}{v} (either of these last two expressions is okay for the formula — the first one is actually a bit quicker to use).
+Using inverse function notation, we would write (either of these last two expressions is okay for the formula — the first one is actually a bit quicker to use).

 You may have had a teacher that said, at this point, to “swap the variables”.
 That’s okay to do if your variables don’t have any real-life meaning.
 However, that is NOT the situation here.
-The meanings of i and v are specific and NOT interchangeable.
+The meanings of and are specific and NOT interchangeable.
 Do NOT swap them.
 Leave the formula for the inverse function as it is.

-For any given (effective periodic) present value discount factor, such as v=92\%=0.92, this formula gives you the corresponding effective periodic interest rate, in this case i=\frac{1}{0.92}-1\approx 0.08696=8.696\%.
+For any given (effective periodic) present value discount factor, such as , this formula gives you the corresponding effective periodic interest rate, in this case

 We can also graph this function.
 There are two ways this can be done.
 We could actually say the graph in the figure above is good enough, though we would have to change our usual perspective and think of the vertical axis as being the independent variable (or else look at the graph sideways in a mirror).
-Alternatively, we could relabel the axes and make the v axis horizontal.
+Alternatively, we could relabel the axes and make the axis horizontal.

-In doing this, the graph would be, in a purely-geometric way, the reflection of the original graph about the 45^{\circ} diagonal line through the origin.
+In doing this, the graph would be, in a purely-geometric way, the reflection of the original graph about the diagonal line through the origin.
 However, we should not graph it in the same picture because we have relabeled the axes!

 Instead, we should graph it in a new picture with our relabeled axes as so: